CCGS Vector: Service history

-Vector was constructed by Yarrow Shipyards at their yard in Victoria, British Columbia.
+Vector was constructed by Yarrow Shipyards at their yard in Esquimalt, British Columbia.
 The ship was laid down in September 1966 and given the yard number 293.
 Vector was launched on 23 May 1967 and completed in November later that year.
 The ship entered service on the West Coast in 1967 for coastal hydrographic research use.
 The ship is based at the Institute for Ocean Sciences in Sidney, British Columbia.